 Plants That Help the Liver Detox

-Many Indigenous societies use alterative (blood-purifying) plants like Burdock to detoxify.
-Bitter plants that stimulate digestion like, dandelion and bitter root (Lewisia rediviva) are prized by Pacific Northwest natives for their cleansing properties.
+Many Indigenous societies use alternative (blood-purifying) plants like Burdock to detoxify.
+Bitter plants that stimulate digestion like, dandelion and bitterroot (Lewisia rediviva) are prized by Pacific Northwest natives for their cleansing properties.
 Purslane (Portulaca oleracea), also called verdolaga in Mexico is eaten to enhance digestion and stimulate the liver's work.
 Japanese people use charcoal made from bamboo to purify spaces; activated charcoal remains the treatment par excellence for accidental poisoning (this should be used only under professional guidance) in humans and animals.
-Fibers and, barks are also used to absorb and eliminate toxins as well as soothe the sensitive lining of the stomach and intestines like the nutritious slippery elm bark (Ulmas rubra).
+Fibers and, barks are also used to absorb and eliminate toxins as well as soothe the sensitive lining of the stomach and intestines like the nutritious slippery elm bark (Ulmus rubra).

 Seaweed is one of the most important detoxifying foods because they bind toxins in the intestinal tract.
 Adding seaweed is to soups or bean dishes or as a snack is healthy for the thyroid and also as part of detoxifying.
 Alginates from the brown seaweeds bind toxic metals and radioactive isotopes in the digestive tract.

 This salad uses hijiki or arame sea vegetables, which are among the mildest seaweeds.
 This salad is a good first step in exploring seaweeds in recipes.
 It is especially beneficial for fatigue, depression, and hypothyroidism.

 - 1 cup of dry arame or hijiki seaweed

 - 3 scallions